coffebar/dotfiles/README.md

 #### Common for Window managers

-- ``Alt + f`` open a file manager in that directory what was found in clipboard.
-For example, if you copied a file from some program, you can open its directory just by pressing this shortcut.
+- ``Alt + f`` opens a file manager in the directory found in the clipboard.
+For example, if you copied a file from some program, you can open its directory by pressing this shortcut.

-- Neovim [opens](https://github.com/coffebar/dotfiles/blob/master/.config/nvim/lua/commands.lua) popular image formats in external viewer ([pix](https://github.com/linuxmint/pix)) instead of binary view.
+- Neovim [opens](https://github.com/coffebar/dotfiles/blob/master/.config/nvim/lua/commands.lua) popular image formats in the external viewer ([pix](https://github.com/linuxmint/pix)) instead of binary view.
 Neovim also has a bunch of customizations and keyboard shortcuts.

 - Mouse side buttons bound to copy and paste in graphics applications.
 Although I try to use the mouse less, it's useful for (web)apps with mouse-centric UI.

 - CapsLock's behavior is changed to Backspace.

-- Nice aliases: **i** to install package, **md2pdf** to convert markdown file to pdf, **v** to open Neovim, **yy** to perform system upgrage.
+- Nice aliases: **i** to install package, **md2pdf** to convert markdown file to pdf, **v** to open Neovim, **yy** to perform system upgrade.

 - Not using Display Managers.

 - ``Ctrl + m`` bind simplifies sequence ``Ctrl + l, Ctrl + v, Return`` to interact with file-picker dialog by selecting file from clipboard blazing fast.

-- ``Super + P`` pull dotfiles from this repo and show notification with icon.
+- ``Super + P`` pull dotfiles from this repo and shows a notification with an icon.

-- Notifications when battery level is low or full changed.
+- Notifications when the battery level is low or fully charged.

 #### i3

-- UI scale options depends on current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.
+- UI scale options depend on the current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.

 - ``Super + \ `` open fuzzy finder to search for local text files in the home directory to edit in Neovim.

 - Automatic tiling via [autotiling](https://github.com/nwg-piotr/autotiling) script.
 Split direction depends on the currently focused window dimensions.

-- Some of wm's binds improved by Lua script.
+- Some of wm's binds were improved by Lua script.
 Lua has more flexibility than i3config syntax.
 I like to switch automatically to the appropriate workspace after opening programs using a keyboard shortcut.

 - ``Super + ` `` open ssh servers menu to connect.